PAIR-code/lumi/README.md

 - 🔖 **Smart highlights** - highlight text + ask questions
 - 🖼️ **Explain figures** - ask Lumi about images in the paper

-Read more about Lumi in our blog post (coming soon!).

 ![Screenshot of Lumi](assets/smart_ask_zoomed.png)

 ## Ask Lumi questions